effofxprime/Block-Buster-Analyzer/README.md

 - Supports both Unix sockets and TCP endpoints
 - Generates a JSON report with the results
 - Provides progress updates during execution, including estimated time left and total duration
+- Uses multithreading (Python) and parallel processing (Bash) to improve performance for large block ranges
+- Pretty console output with colors and table formatting
+- Plots a graph of block size over time

 ## Dependencies